While hard bowel movements happen to everyone from time to time, they can also be a symptom of an underlying medical condition.

 - not engaging in regular physical activity

-If a person frequently ignores the urge to have a bowel movement, this can cause stool to become harder to pass.
-This is because holding back bowel movements can make changes to the brain that affect the future urge to have a bowel movement.
+Frequently ignoring the urge to have a bowel movement can cause your stool to become harder to pass.
+Holding back bowel movements can cause changes to your brain-gut communication, affecting your future urge to have a bowel movement.

-Your stool can build up inside the digestive tract and become harder to pass.
+Your stool can build up inside your digestive tract and become harder to pass.

 - anatomic problems with the digestive tract